-

 with Borg and supported databases for a few representative scenarios.
 These

-tests don't run by default when running tox
+tests don't run by default when running tox, because they're relatively slow

 and depend on containers for runtime dependencies.
 These tests do run on the